CAROLYN SAVIDGE ARTIST’S STATEMENT 2026 Agora

 Grandchildren rush in.

-But still, I balance on the farm gate, musing, laughing at old age, the need to create burning bright on my horizon.
-A following wind still shapes the passion – a passion to form, and inform, as form informs the process.
+Still, I balance on the farm gate, musing, laughing at old age, the need to create burning bright on my horizon.
+A following wind still shapes the passion to form, and inform.

 Carolyn Savidge 2026